-A simple way of arranging your flowers is to place a single stem flower into narrow neck bottles and scatter few of them on your table or window sill.
+A simple way of arranging your flowers is to place a single stem flower into narrow neck bottles and scatter a few of them on your table or window sill.
 This creates a great look that’s easy to maintain but it only works with certain flowers.

 If you have a range of flowers with delicate heads, why not arrange them in a criss-cross fashion?
 This looks contemporary but will also support the buds of each flower to give a fuller looked vase.

-Turquoise or acid green are great colours for vases.
+Turquoise or acid green are great colors for vases.
 They complement any flowers so why not choose them over more obvious clear glass varieties.
 It is a simple trick to lift the appearance?
-If you are planning on using a clear container (whether it is glass or plastic) then add some coloured pebbles to the bottom to enhance the look and will give your flowers a boost.
+If you are planning on using a clear container (whether it is glass or plastic) then add some colored pebbles to the bottom to enhance the look and will give your flowers a boost.